stefanosAgelastos/chatNodejs/README.md

 ### [Go to github repo](https://github.com/stefanosAgelastos/chatNodejs) or ~~[Open app](https://chat.stefworks.ml)~~
 ## About the project

-Exam project for third Semester **elective: Full-Stack web development with Node.js and jQuery** at KEA.
+Exam project for third Semester elective: Full-Stack web development with Node.js and jQuery at KEA.
-By Stefanos Agelastos, June 2018.
+By **Stefanos Agelastos, June 2018**.

 ### Features
 - Chat room, where users post messages on a common wall.